Skip to main content

 • Notifications and reminders ensure that order fulfillment or cancellation is handled according to policy.

-These flows ensure transparency and adaptability across different business workflows—whether it's a direct self-service request or a procurement-based PO cycle.
+These flows ensure transparency and adaptability across different business workflows, whether the quote starts as a direct self-service request or supports a procurement-based PO cycle.

 Learn more

-Initial Order Quotes make a part of the checkout process, you can learn more about them in the Create quotes for initial orders article in the Checkout URLs section.
+Initial order quotes are part of the checkout process.
+Learn more about them in the Create quotes for initial orders article in the Checkout URLs section.

 note